the2dl/SSDT/README.md

 ## Installation
 Signup for the free tier of Supabase at https://supabase.com/database

-Create a new database, then setup a new table.
-The table is setup as below:
+Create a new database, then setup some new tables.
+The first table is for command_outputs:

 ```
 CREATE TABLE command_outputs (